skx/templer/README.md

      ----
      <p>Hello, my name is <!-- tmpl_var name='name' -->.</p>

-> The only surprise here is that we referred to the variable called "Name" as "name".
-All variable-names are transformed to lower-case for consistency.
+> **NOTE**: All variable-names are transformed to lower-case for consistency, which is why we refer to the variable `name` rather than the defined `Name`.

 As well as simple "name: value" pairs there are also additional options implemented in [plugins](PLUGINS.md);